mnty4/ai-diff/README.md

 ### TODOs

 - fix issue where it doesn't show loading.tsx after revalidating route and transitioning to static route /prompts/list.
-- ensure page is only height of screen in small view ports
 - use pagination for /prompts/list
 - logging/metrics